 - 2. Term.
-The term of this Charter shall be [5 or up to 15] years commencing on unless terminated sooner as provided and ending on herein, or extended pursuant to Section 1.B.2., herein.
+The term of this Charter shall be [5 or up to 15] years commencing on and ending on unless terminated sooner as provided herein, or extended pursuant to Section 1.B.2., herein.
 The term shall be automatically extended on a month-to-month basis until the Charter has been renewed, non-renewed, or terminated by the Sponsor.
 If the parties cannot reach agreement on the terms of a new contract, either party may request mediation from the FDOE, pursuant to section 1002.33(7)(b), Florida Statutes.
 If the Commissioner of Education determines that the dispute cannot be settled through mediation, the dispute may be appealed to an administrative law judge appointed by the Division of Administrative Hearings.
 The administrative law judge has final order authority to rule on the dispute, including whether proposed provisions of the Charter violate the intended flexibility granted charter schools by statute. - 3.
-Start-Up Date.
-For the first year of operating under this Charter the School shall begin classes on the same day as the Sponsor or at such other time as otherwise determined by the Governing Board.
-The School cannot open absent submission of all required Pre-Opening documents as specified in Section 11 of this Charter.
-The School may defer the opening of its operations for up to three years to provide time for adequate facility planning.
-The School must provide written notice of such intent to the Sponsor and the parents of enrolled students at least 30 calendar days before the first day of school.
-The first two planning year(s) will extend the term of this Charter.
-Failure to open the School after all available deferral years is good cause for termination of this Charter. - 4.
 Charter Modification.
 This Charter may be modified during its initial term or any renewal term only upon approval of both parties.
 No such modification shall be enforceable unless it is in writing and approved by both the Governing Board and the Sponsor.
-If the modification involves changes to the grade levels, except as provided by law for high-performing charter schools, the School must provide information acceptable to the Sponsor relating to operational capacity, curriculum, budget, facilities, and staff. - 5.
+If the modification involves changes to the grade levels, except as provided by law for high-performing charter schools, the School must provide information acceptable to the Sponsor relating to operational capacity, curriculum, budget, facilities, and staff. - 4.
 Charter Renewal.
 This Charter may be renewed as provided for in section 1002.33, or 1002.331, Florida Statutes.
-No later than September 15 in the final academic year of this charter, a Sponsor shall provide notice to the School regarding the process and timeline for completing the programmatic review required under section 1002.33(7)(c)1., Florida Statutes.
-Upon completion of the programmatic review, but no later than 90 days prior to the end of the charter term, the Sponsor shall notify the governing board of the Charter School in writing of the proposed action to renew, terminate, or non-renew the charter, pursuant to section 1002.33(8)(a), Florida Statutes.
+No later than September 15th in the final academic year of this charter, a Sponsor shall provide notice to the School regarding the process and timeline for completing the programmatic review required under s.
+1002.33(7)(c)1., Florida Statutes.
+Upon completion of the programmatic review, but no later than 90 days prior to the end of the charter term, the Sponsor shall notify the governing board of the Charter School in writing of the proposed action to renew, terminate, or non-renew the charter, pursuant to s.
+1002.33(8)(a), Florida Statutes.
 The Sponsor may not require the School to waive the provisions of s.
 1002.331, Florida Statutes, or require a student enrollment cap that prohibits a high-performing charter school from increasing enrollment in accordance with s.
-1002.331(2), Florida Statutes, as a condition of approval or renewal of the Charter.

-6. Periodic Review and Evaluation.
-The Sponsor shall annually evaluate the School on its performance and progress toward meeting the standards and targets included in this Charter, including academic achievement goals.
+1002.331(2), Florida Statutes, as a condition of approval or renewal of the Charter. - 5.
+Periodic Review and Evaluation.
+The Sponsor shall annually evaluate the Charter School on its performance and progress toward meeting the standards and targets included in this Charter, including academic achievement goals.
 If the term of this Charter exceeds five years, the Sponsor shall conduct a High-Stakes Review at least every five years and shall present the findings of the review to the Governing Board of the School.